Find Trade Colleges

 50% Freshmen Loans

-There are 979 full-time undergraduates at NHTI, and 2,945 students altogether.
+The total student population at NHTI-Concord’s Community College is 2,945, which includes 979 full-time undergraduates.
 The school has a student-to-faculty ratio of 8 to 1.

-Roughly 50% of students at NHTI take out loans to pay for college.
+50% of NHTI students take out loans to afford college costs.
 The average amount of student loans is $5,025 a year.
-The student loan default rate of 2.0% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 2.0% which is much lower than the average rate of 10.8%!

 #3